"

 Sustainable data metrics

-For businesses to understand and improve corporate sustainability performance, organizations need accurate carbon, energy, toxics, waste, and other sustainability data.
+For organizations to understand and improve corporate sustainability performance, they need accurate carbon, energy, toxics, waste, and other sustainability data.
 While traditional business financial statements — such as balance sheets and net income statements — may help a business determine if it is financially sustainable (an important part of business sustainability), they are alone inadequate in measuring a company’s environmental and social progress.

 Watch this video produced by IBM that explains sustainable data metrics.